 Train for a Career as a Patient Care Technician

-Career Step’s Patient Care Technician with Externship program prepares you to assist doctors, nurses, and other medical professionals with the care of sick and injured patients.
+Career Step’s Patient Care Technician program prepares you to assist doctors, nurses, and other medical professionals with the care of sick and injured patients.
 As the need for medical workers continues to grow, patient care technicians are becoming even more vital to a successful medical practice.
 This career path offers many benefits:

 Employment for patient care technicians is expected to grow by 29% from 2016 to 2026, much faster than the average growth rate of 7% for all other jobs.